rremer/terraform-provider-keyring/README.md

 secret-tool store --label='terraformtest' id some-uuid
 ```

-...enter your secret and then open up Seahors ("Passwords and Keys") and search the Login keychain for 'terraform'.
+...enter your secret and then open up Seahorse ("Passwords and Keys") and search the Login keychain for 'terraform'.